toxyl/devbox/README.md

 ```

 ## Workspaces
 Each workspace has a configuration file at `/.workspace.yaml`which contains the configuration of all DevBoxes of the workspace.
 When launching a workspace the DevBox configuration from the workspace is written to `/config.yaml` of the DevBox, i.e. workspace settings always take precedence and replace DevBox settings.
+The workspace config will be updated with the configs of the DevBoxes once the last DevBox of the workspace is closed.

 # Usage Examples
 ## DevBoxes